Why Acidity Happens on an Empty Stomach | Causes, Fasting & Bile Imbalance

 Acidity on Empty Stomach

-Published on Mon Feb 16 2026
+Published on Thu Mar 05 2026

 Why does acidity happen even without eating?

 Many people wake up with a burning chest, sour taste, or nausea even before their first meal.
-Some feel acidity during fasting, others feel it after long gaps between meals.
+Some feel acidity during fasting, while others feel it after long gaps between meals.
 This can be confusing because acidity is often linked only to spicy food or overeating.
 When it happens on an empty stomach, it can feel worrying and emotionally draining.

 What exactly is acidity on an empty stomach?